Azure-Samples/active-directory-cordova-multitarget/README.md

 `cordova platform add ios`

 `cordova platform add windows`

-__Note__: In case if you have a Visual Studio 2015 Preview installed you may have issues with project packaging for Windows related to MSBuild v.14 issue.
-You can workaround this issue by using patched cordova-windows with MSBuild reverted to v.12:

-* Instead of `cordova platform add windows` use
-* `cd ..`
-* `git clone -b msbuild14-issue https://github.com/MSOpenTech/cordova-windows`
-* `cd ADALSample`
-* `cordova platform add ..\cordova-windows`

 ### Step 6:  Add plugin to your cordova app
   `cordova plugin add ../azure-activedirectory-library-for-cordova`